ifnamartin/Wikibot/README.md

 # Wikibot
 ## Your task
-The purpose of this software robot is to find key information about important scientists and display it to the user.
+The purpose of this software robot is to find key information about important scientists and display it to the user

 When this robot is run, it should: